AshGw/AES-256/README.md

 You can use the AshCryptGUI.py , it's merely a GUI to encrypt and decrypt a text of a maximum of 200 characters and also display the qr representation of the text post encryption.

+NOTE :
-NOTE : the key is not specified in the GUI its hard-coded, if you want to change the key make sure to change it from within the file AshCryptGUI.py itself, it's just a security measure.
+The key is not specified in the GUI its hard-coded, if you want to change the key make sure to change it from within the file AshCryptGUI.py itself, it's just a security measure.
 By default it uses the following key in bytes :
 ```python
 k = b'Ashreeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeef='
 ```